Contents for Online Criminal Justice And Law Resources

 - Indexes over 800 journals in law enforcement, criminology, security, criminal law and corrections, with full text of many.

 - In addition to newspapers and business information, LexisNexis includes many resources for law, including cases, state and U.S. laws and codes, law review articles, legal reference, and international law resources.

 - NCJRS Abstracts Database

 - Criminal justice abstract database, including crime, juvenile justice, law enforcement, corrections, courts, etc. To limit result to journal articles, type "AND Journal" along with your search term(s).
 When the NCJRS server has full text of a work, a link connects the user from the abstract to the full text.
 Journal articles and book chapters are not included in full text.
 From the National Criminal Justice Reference Service.

 You may wish to find photos or diagrams of your subject.
 Britannica ImageQuest is a searchable database of more than two million images.
 All images are rights-cleared for non-commercial, educational use.
-To access online resources from off campus you will need a your My Chemeketa user name and six-digit password; host provider students may obtain a login from the instructor or librarian.
+To access online resources from off campus you will need a your My Chemeketa user name and password; host provider students may obtain a login from the instructor or librarian.